inferno-framework/inferno-framework.github.io/docs/getting-started/repo-layout-and-organization.md

     ├── condition_tests.rb
     ├── ...
     └── igs
-        └── package.tgz
+        └── unpublished_ig_package.tgz
 ```
 And anyone wanting to use this test kit, would load it with `require
 'us_core_test_kit'`.

-If you want more examples, check out the [Community Page](/community/test-kits.html) to view all available Test Kits currently registered with the Inferno Team.
+If you want more examples, check out the [Community
+Page](/community/test-kits.html) to view all available Test Kits currently
+registered with the Inferno Team.